 Then there’s Engracia, an undocumented immigrant from Mexico who is burdened by the grief of her deceased child and who works as a maid for Honorata.
 It’s Engracia’s actions at a pivotal moment that ultimately decide the fates of all these women.

-What I love most about ’ROUND MIDNIGHT is how richly drawn the characters are.
+What I love most about IN THE MIDNIGHT ROOM is how richly drawn the characters are.
 Even Las Vegas—a city that has never before interested me—feels like a minor character in the novel.
 June and the other complicated women around her often fail to act in their own best interests, which instantly wins readers’ affection and admiration.
 Their lives are messy, real, and extraordinary, and I could have spent another 300 pages with them, watching as their hasty decisions foster unpredictable consequences.
 Separated by race, income, and nationality, these four women become forever linked by love, hope, and belief in one another.

 IN THE MIDNIGHT ROOM is a deeply wise reminder of the invisible threads that bind us together.
 Full of diverse characters, joy, heartbreak, longing, and suspense, it’s a new kind of Great American Novel.

 And, in case you were wondering, I left my copy of IN THE MIDNIGHT ROOM for my college roommate to read.
 Needless to say, I was quickly forgiven for ignoring her all weekend.